awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-getting-started.md

 1. On the specific subscription page, choose **View instances** from the **Actions** dropdown list\.

 1. Select the **Region** that the instance you want to terminate is in\.
-This opens the Amazon EC2 Console and shows the instances in that Region in a new tab\.
+This opens the Amazon EC2 console and shows the instances in that Region in a new tab\.
 If necessary, you can return to this tab to see the Instance ID for the instance to close\.

-1. In the Amazon EC2 Console, choose the **Instance ID** to open the **Instance details page**\.
+1. In the Amazon EC2 console, choose the **Instance ID** to open the **Instance details page**\.

 1. From the **Instance state** dropdown list, choose **Terminate instance**\.